gkomba/gkomba/README.md

 Intra: <i>gkomba</i>
 <ul>
    <li>🌱 I'm programming since 2024.
 The first programming language I learned was C.
-   I'm currently studying @42School in Luanda, Angola.
+   I'm currently studying at @42School in Luanda, Angola.
    Here I'm posting some of the projects I do during my curriculum.</li>
 </ul>
 </pre>